tlswg/tls13-spec/draft-ietf-tls-tls13.md

-  required certificate extension OIDs, and supplied a certificate that does not satisfy the request, the server MAY at its discretion either continue the session without client authentication, or terminate the session with a fatal unsupported_certificate alert.
+  required certificate extension OIDs, and supplied a certificate that does not satisfy the request, the server MAY at its discretion either continue the session without client authentication, or abort the handshake with an "unsupported_certificate" alert.

   PKIX RFCs define a variety of certificate extension OIDs and their corresponding value types.
 Depending on the type, matching